lennoncork/GitIssue/README.md

 * `git issue init`: Create a new issues repository in the current directory.

 ### Work with an issue
-* `git issue create`: Create a new open issue
+* `git issue create`: Create a new open issue.
-* `git issue track`: Tracks an existing issue, simplifies subsequent commands
+* `git issue track`: Tracks an existing issue, simplifies subsequent commands.
-* `git issue delete`: Create a specified or tracked issue
+* `git issue delete`: Create a specified or tracked issue.
-* `git issue show`: Showa a specified (or tracked) issue
+* `git issue show`: Showa a specified (or tracked) issue.
-* `git issue edit`: Edits a specified (or tracked) issue
+* `git issue edit`: Edits a specified (or tracked) issue.
-* `git issue commit`: Commits an issue to the repository
+* `git issue commit`: Commits an issue to the repository.

 ### Help and debug
 * `git issue help`: Display help information about git issue.
-* `git issue fields`: Display the fields available in the issue repository
+* `git issue fields`: Display the fields available in the issue repository.
 * `git issue export`: Dump the whole database in json format to stdout.
-* `git issue version`: Displays the version
+* `git issue version`: Displays the version of the tool.

 ## Contributing
 This project is in it's early phases of development and contributions are very welcome.